11 Reasons Why Vegan Blogs Can Be Deceiving

 Introduction

 Hello, people!
-Crash and Edward felt like showing off their mischievous ways.
-Their victim was my vegan pantry, but don’t worry.
+Crash and Edward felt like showing off their mischievous ways to me recently.
+Their victim was my pantry, but don’t worry.
 They embrace the I-don’t-know-what-you’re-talking-about look every time I catch them in the act of messing with my food.
 Wow, my cats are so original (sarcasm).

 Like my pantry, I would like to share with you why reading vegan blogs can make you a hot mess.
 In the meantime, enjoy a bunch of pictures of Crash’s love for vegan food.
 If you need a refresher on what veganism is, check out this blog post.